Outlier detection in network revenue management: Outlier Detection Performance

-To better understand outlier detection performance, we break down the results by magnitude of outliers in Figure \ref{fig:demand_vol_h_tpr}.
+To better understand outlier detection performance, we break down the results by the magnitude of outliers in Figure \ref{fig:demand_vol_h_tpr}.

-When outliers are generated by minor changes in demand levels, they are difficult to detect, resulting in low true positive rates.
+When outliers result from minor changes in demand levels, they are difficult to detect, resulting in low true positive rates.
 Given the significant overlap between the distribution of outlier demand with a 10\% change in magnitude and that of regular demand, this is to be expected.
 Therefore, 10\% demand changes effectively provide a lower bound on how big an outlier needs to be in order to be detected.

 As the magnitude of the outliers increases, they become easier to detect and true positive rates are higher, with peak rates reached with shorter alert lists.
 Thus, genuine outliers are more likely to be ranked higher when they are caused by larger demand changes.
 For demand decreases of at least 50\%, the true positive rate is very close to the optimal detection rate.
 Negative demand outliers are slightly easier to detect than positive demand outliers, meaning shorter alert lists are required.
 This is due to the demand censoring imposed by the booking controls and capacity restrictions.